JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 Interactive Plotting in Python(Plotly, folium);APIs

 ## 2. Data exploration
+The first step is to explore the data in a spreadsheet program and load data into Jupyter notebooks, and then explore each column and rows, join it with other data sources, generate charts and interactive maps to learn about the data and basic information.

 ### Get Bike Station Data:
 Station_data includes location coordinates of bike stations and their id number.
 The total number of bike stations that will be the targets in the project is 34.